-With home sales at a fifty-year low, most homeowners are deciding to stay put and pour any money saved on legal and removal fees into renovating and improving their homes.
-Jayne Curtis, spokeswoman for the Federation of Master Builders, says that whilst large construction projects are taking hits from the drop in demand, homeowners are still spending money on improving their homes, especially those who had plans to move in the next year or so.
+While large construction projects are taking a hit from the drop in demand, homeowners are still spending money on improving their homes, especially those who had plans to move in the next year or so.

 While the bathroom might sound sexier, the boiler may well end up being the more sensible purchase.

-According to new research published by the Energy Saving Trust (EST), 'carbon appeal' may soon replace 'kerb appeal' when it comes to attracting buyers to your home.
+According to new research published by the Energy Saving Trust, carbon appeal may soon replace kerb appeal when it comes to attracting buyers to your home.
 The study, which surveyed 2,090 homeowners, revealed that 53 per cent of householders said they would be willing to pay extra - up to £3,350 extra - for a home with greener features.
 Furthermore, over three quarters - 78 per cent - of those surveyed agreed that having a 'poor' rating on their Energy Performance Certificate, now required on any home being sold, could lead to buyers haggling down on the asking price.

 With the huge rise in energy bills over the past 24 months, investing in energy saving improvements could not only help you sell your home more easily, but will in the short term help reduce your gas and electricity bills this winter.

-Philip Sellwood, chief executive of the Energy Saving Trust said: 'In the current economic climate, it makes sense to ensure that the running costs of the home you are living in or buying are as low as possible as well as helping to cut down on your carbon dioxide emissions.'
+Philip Sellwood, chief executive of the Energy Saving Trust says, "In the current economic climate, it makes sense to ensure that the running costs of the home you are living in or buying are as low as possible as well as helping to cut down on your carbon dioxide emissions."

-But what are the most cost effective ways of making your home more energy efficient?
-When you come to sell your home, a Domestic Energy Assessor will inspect your home before preparing your Energy Performance Certificate (EPC).
-Your home will be graded A - G where A is the most efficient, with a possible maximum score of 100, and G is the least efficient.
+What are the most cost effective ways of making your home more energy efficient?
+When you come to sell your home, a Domestic Energy Assessor will inspect your home before preparing your Energy Performance Certificate.
+Your home will be graded A - G, where A is the most efficient, with a possible maximum score of 100, and G is the least efficient.

-The current average score for existing homes is a low D/high E rating and a score of 46.
-There are a simple range of measures you can take to boost your home into a 'C' rating, and stand out from the D/E crowd.
+The current average score for existing homes is a low D or high E rating and a score of 46.
+There are a simple range of measures you can take to boost your home into a C rating, and stand out from the D to E crowd.
 Don't forget, if purchasers are looking at similar homes in similar locations but your home has a C rating and others have an E rating, it could be the factor that clinches the deal.

-The main areas a Domestic Energy Assessor (DEA) will look at for compiling the EPC are:
+The main areas a DEA will look at for compiling the EPC are:

 But you will feel benefits immediately: savings of around £120 - £150, sometimes more, are common as uninsulated walls lose around 33 per cent of a home's heat.
-Make sure you use an installer covered by the Government-backed Cavity Insulation Guarantee system.
-Find an installer on the Cavity Insulation Guarantee Agency website.
+Make sure you use an installer covered by the Cavity Insulation Guarantee system.

 Solid walls, found in older homes, are harder and more expensive to insulate.
 But the savings are much higher and insulating solid walls could boost your rating from 'poor' to 'good' with one single measure.

-You may think that since you topped up your roof insulation ten years ago, you're alright.
-However the recommended thickness of insulation has been increasing over the years and where 50mm was considered acceptable ten years ago, anything less than 270 mm will lose you points on your EPC.
+You may think that since you topped up your roof insulation 10 years ago, you're alright.
+However the recommended thickness of insulation has been increasing over the years and where 50mm was considered acceptable 10 years ago, anything less than 270mm will lose you points on your EPC.
 Again this is a relatively cheap (£180 approx for topping up, £250-£500 from scratch) way of making your home cosier and scoring EPC points as 25 per cent of a home's heat escapes through a badly insulated roof.
 Find an installer from the National Insulation Association website.